OMOTENASHI: Flight

 JAXA announced that OMOTENASHI had successfully separated from the ICPS interstage around 90 minutes after launch.
 However, as of November 17, 2022, the spacecraft had yet to achieve Sun acquisition, and communication was unstable.
 JAXA continued operations to "stabilise attitude, secure power and establish communication," but after failing to restore operations, they abandoned recovery attempts on November 22.
 Reports indicate that the loss was due to failure of the solar cells to point toward the Sun.
-They will not be facing towards the Sun until March 2023.The team is considering recovery operations if they are able to reestablish contact with the spacecraft.
+The next time they would be facing towards the Sun was March 2023.
+The team is considering recovery operations if they are able to reestablish contact with the spacecraft.

 Payload

 The lander's scientific payload consisted of a radiation monitor and an accelerometer.

-Propulsion and landing
+Propulsion and proposed landing

-OMOTENASHI was to use a cold gas thruster to enter a lunar-impact orbit, and a solid rocket motor for the landing phase.
+OMOTENASHI was to use a cold gas thruster to enter a lunar-impact orbit, and a solid-rocket motor for the landing phase.
 The entry and landing phases would have been informed by the use of an X-band two-way Doppler radar.
-The orbiting module was planned to enter at a shallow flight-path angle of ≤7°, and to be ejected when the solid rocket burn begins the deceleration manoeuvre.
+The orbiting module was planned to enter at a shallow flight-path angle of ≤7°, and to be ejected when the solid-rocket burn begins the deceleration manoeuvre.
 The rocket would have been ignited with a laser.
 After the deceleration rocket burn that was planned to last 15–20 seconds, OMOTENASHI's lander would have ejected the retrorocket, experiencing a free-fall of about 100 m.
 Just before impact, the lander was planned to deploy a single airbag about 50 cm in diameter to minimize the impact, estimated to be at 20–30 m/s.